jamesbrobb/portfolio/README.md

 I have 16 years experience as a front-end developer and currently develop web apps in Angular.

-I can confidently work independently or within a team and always strive to create clean, decoupled, scaleable code.

 My current skill set includes:

 - Angular (3 years experience - currently working with v12)